 Launched in 2010, and serving 94 students, the Stamford Mentoring Program is SPEF’s flagship offering.
 It was one of fifteen mentoring programs nationwide to be selected to participate it the Quality Mentoring Assessment Path (QMAP).
 Our Program was rated as a highly effective program, the top rating possible; SPEF’s Stamford Mentoring Program received an overall rating of 97% for program design and management, operations and evaluation.

-The goal of the Stamford Mentoring Program is to close the achievement gap in Stamford Public Schools by providing mentoring services at critical transitional stages in youth development: Elementary to Middle School; Middle to High School; High School to College, Career Training or Full-Time Employment.
+The goal of the Stamford Mentoring Program is to close the achievement gap in Stamford Public Schools by providing mentoring services at critical transitional stages in youth development.

 –Elementary School (grades 4-5): SPEF’s Service-Learning Program integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility, and strengthen communities.
 It connects the traditional classroom experience with the real-life lessons that come through community service.
 Each 10-week program culminates with a community service project.